Who Shot Ya?: Lost friendship

 In May 1993, on Bad Boy's first visit to Los Angeles, Biggie, upon his first single, "Party and Bullshit," sought and met Tupac.
 In August and September, in New York to rap, Tupac visited Biggie in Brooklyn, and they rapped shows together in Manhattan.
 Biggie joined Tupac and Randy "Stretch" Walker—of the Live Squad rap/production team from Queens, New York—yielding a new trio of running, rapping, and recording mates.Tayannah Lee McQuillar & Fred L. Johnson III, Tupac Shakur: The Life and Times of an American Icon (Philadelphia: Da Capo Press, 2010), pp 150–151.
 Yet in July, Puffy's firing from Uptown Records paused Biggie's album recording, an 18 months total while Biggie struggled financially.Shani Saxon, producer, "Back 2 the essence: Friends and family reminisce over hip hop's fallen sons", Vibe, 1999 Oct;7(8):100–116, wherein pp 110–116 cover Biggie and p 112 covers his entry to the music industry.
 Puffy placed Biggie as guest on two more singles, Mary J. Blige's "What's the 411?" remix and Super Cat's "Dolly My Baby."

 Tupac, star of the films Juice and Poetic Justice had his second album Strictly 4 My N.I.G.G.A.Z...
-(1993) yield his first Top 20 hits on the US Billboard Hot 100 chart, "I Get Around" and "Keep Ya Head Up".
-In November, in New York shooting March 1994 film Above the Rim, he socialized much with underworld boss Jacques "Haitian Jack" Agnant.Justin Tinsley, " 'Hip Hop Uncovered' tells the story of the feared 'Haitian Jack' ", TheUndefeated.com, ESPN Enterprises, Inc., 12 Feb 2021.
+(1993) yield his first Top 10 hits on the US Billboard Hot 100 chart, "I Get Around" and "Keep Ya Head Up".
+In November, while in New York shooting the film Above the Rim, he frequently socialized with underworld boss Jacques "Haitian Jack" Agnant.Justin Tinsley, " 'Hip Hop Uncovered' tells the story of the feared 'Haitian Jack' ", TheUndefeated.com, ESPN Enterprises, Inc., 12 Feb 2021.
 Brooklyn boxer Mike Tyson advised Tupac, "I think you're out of your league."
 Tupac's first Rolex purchase was to enter Agnant's circle.
-Biggie recalled presence at the purchase, but Tupac's thereupon maybe favoring company wealthier than Biggie, who warned Tupac to avoid Agnant.
-Tupac, feeling Agnant a friend, reportedly told him of the advice, causing Biggie backlash from Agnant's circle.
+Biggie recalled being present at the purchase, but Tupac reportedly favored company wealthier than Biggie, who warned him to avoid Agnant.
+Tupac, regarding Agnant as a friend, reportedly told him of the advice, causing Biggie to receive backlash from Agnant's circle.